CarolinaFernandez/tutorials/p4/introductory.md

 ### To be continued

-In the meantime, check [the online slides](https://carolinafernandez.github.io/file/tutorial/p4/tutorial.introductory.pdf).
+In the meantime, check [the full PDF slides](https://carolinafernandez.github.io/file/tutorial/p4/tutorial.introductory.pdf).